-Dental implants have proven to be one of the most revolutionary advances in modern dentistry.
-With dental implants, you can replace missing teeth with results that look, act, and feel like natural teeth.
-Unlike traditional dentures, dental implants are designed to become a permanent part of your mouth – there is no possibility of slippage or movement along the gums.
-Each implant is custom-designed to improve both the form and function of your teeth with natural-looking results.
-Our implant dentist, Dr. Michael Fulbright, offers full dental implant procedures to help you successfully replace missing teeth and feel great about the appearance of your smile.
+Dental implants are a revolutionary option to replace missing teeth.
+This treatment has proven to be one of the more advanced procedures in modern dentistry.
+A dental implant can fill the gap where a tooth was once rooted, providing results that look, feel, and function like a natural tooth.
+Unlike dentures, which are typically associated with slippage and discomfort, dental implants are designed to become stable, permanent fixtures in the mouth.
+They also require no special maintenance outside of daily dental hygiene and regular cleanings.
+Our implant dentist, Dr. Michael Fulbright, offers full dental implant procedures to help patients successfully replace missing teeth and feel great about the appearance of their smile.

 - Candidates for Dental Implants

 - Implant Supported Dentures

 - Guided Implant Surgery

 - Sinus Lift

 - Bone Grafts